How to Handle an Employee Resignation

 The scenario changes if the employee resigning is not valued or you don't trust the person to carry out their responsibilities successfully during their two week's notice.
 In these cases, tell the employee that you will pay him or her for their time, but their services are no longer required.

-Follow the additional guidelines in this employment ending checklist.
-And, ask yourself why you continued to employ this individual under any circumstances to avoid repeating your mistake in the future.
+Ask yourself why you continued to employ this individual under any circumstances to avoid repeating your mistake in the future.
 Firing an employee can be ethical, legal, moral, and appropriate.

 To announce the employee's resignation, send out an immediate email to all employees stating that Mary has left the company to pursue new opportunities effective on today's date.
 You might add that you wish her success as she pursues her new opportunities.